Senthil7271/edge-ai-wafer-defect-classifier/README.md

 ---

-# 🗂 Defect Classes

 # 🧬 Defect Class Descriptions

-The model classifies wafer and die inspection images into the following defect categories commonly observed in semiconductor manufacturing:
+The model classifies wafer and die inspection images into the following semiconductor defect categories:

 ---

 ### 🔗 Bridge

 Unintended conductive connection between adjacent metal lines or features.
-This can create electrical shorts and lead to functional failure.
+May create electrical shorts and cause circuit malfunction.

 **Typical cause:** Lithography or metal patterning errors.

 ---

-### 🧼 Clean

-No visible defect present.
-Represents nominal, defect-free inspection regions used as baseline class.

----

 ### 🧩 Cracks

-Physical fractures in material layers or structures.
+Physical fractures in material layers or device structures.
-May propagate and cause device reliability failures.
+Can propagate and reduce long-term reliability.

 **Typical cause:** Mechanical stress or thermal cycling.